 In terms of connected technologies, in comparison with other global industries, agriculture is lagging behind.
-However, taking into consideration nowadays’ challenges in agricultural sectors, the demand for advanced and sustainable farming practices and higher standards for crop cultivation and livestock production is growing.
+However, taking into consideration nowadays’ challenges in agricultural sectors, the demand for using advanced and sustainable technologies in farming practices and higher standards for crop cultivation and livestock production is growing.
 Data and connectivity are those drivers that can help optimize and increase yields, reduce water consumption, increase efficiency, and prevent potential issues.
 According to McKinsey’s research, the global gross domestic product could be accelerated by an additional $500 billion by 2030.

 There are disruptive factors affecting the farming sector tremendously that must impel agriculture stakeholders to embrace connectivity-powered digital transformation.
 Here are the following ones:

 - Growing demand for food.
 Regarding the UN predictions of the global population growth by 2 billion by 2050, and the corresponding need to boost food production, farmers have to leverage IoT-based farming solutions in their daily routines to overcome agricultural collapse.

 - Unsustainable farm practices.
 Reduced use of chemicals would amplify the standards.
 For example, smart spraying technology can reduce pesticide use by more than 50%.